Statistical topology of the streamlines of a two-dimensional flow: Introduction

-Understanding the topology of two-dimensional flows is also essential for important biological applications.
+In two dimensions, the topological question is relatively simpler, as there are two available streamline topologies: `open' and `closed.'
+Understanding the topology of two-dimensional flows is essential for important biological applications.
 For instance, one key biophysical mechanism employed in the body's defense to respiratory pathogens is mucociliary clearance~\cite{fahy2010airway}.
 In humans and many other animals, the airway is covered by a thin, quasi-2D layer of mucus, which acts as a barrier to airborne pathogens.
 This mucus layer is actively `cleared' by a layer of ciliated cells.
 The beating of these cells generates a quasi-static two-dimensional flow field in the mucus.
 This flow is directed \cite{liron1978fluid}, but exhibits significant spatial structure due to the disordered arrangement of ciliated cells \cite{rayner1996ciliary,lee2011muco} and the properties of the beating itself \cite{guo2014cilia,vilfan2006hydrodynamic}.
 It has been shown that an increased disorder in this system is associated with pathological outcomes in humans~\cite{rayner1996ciliary}.
 Recent work by Ramirez-San Juan \emph{et al.}~\cite{RamirezSanJuan2020} has investigated the characteristics of disordered flows in the airway system.
 These authors show that the proportion of closed streamlines in the flow negatively impacted the ability to clear viral particles, which became `trapped' in their orbits rather than being advected out of the system.
 Providing a precise characterization of the statistics of trapping in 2D flow may bring clarity about the magnitude of this effect.
 This might provide insight into the pathologies caused by increasing trapping.